Certificate of Qualification 307A

 -

-Join pipes using clamps, bolts, cement or soldering, brazing and welding equipment
+Connect pipes using clamps, bolts, cement, or various welding techniques.

 -